CNA Explains: What is UNCLOS, the international law in the spotlight amid the Iran conflict?

 From protecting the marine environment to determining the territorial jurisdiction of coastal states, UNCLOS was adopted as a "package deal", which means that the law is to be accepted as a whole in all its parts, without reservation on any aspect.

-The Middle East conflict has highlighted one of its key clauses – the right of transit passage in international straits.
+The Middle East conflict has highlighted one of its key clauses – the right of transit passage through straits used for international navigation.

 This is different from freedom of navigation in the high seas, where ships should not face interference from any states, and the right of innocent passage in territorial seas, where states may have sovereignty, but ships should be allowed to transit as long as they do not affect the coastal state's peace, good order and security.